In the footsteps of the Este family

 • Fourth stop - Piazza Prampolini Reggio nell'Emilia

-The current Tricolour Flag Hall was designed by the architect Ludovico Bolognini in 1772 at the behest of Duke Francesco III d'Este who wanted to provide the town with a new archive.
-The architect added a wonderful wooden model created by the carpenter Giovanni Benassi (now exhibited at the Reggio Emilia State Archives).
+The Tricolour Flag Hall was designed in 1772 by architect Ludovico Bolognini at the behest of Duke Francesco III d'Este, with the aim of building a new city archive.

-The works were completed in 1787, but the room remained unused until November 7, 1796, when it was decided that the historic Congress of the Cispadane Republic would take place there.
+Work was completed in 1787, but the hall remained unused until 1796, when it was chosen as the seat of the Congress of the Cispadane Republic.

 • Fifth stop - Ducal Palace Reggio nell'Emilia